Is this your child's symptom?

 Symptoms of Head Lice

 - The eggs are easier to see than the lice.
-Nits (eggs) are tiny white specks attached to hairs.
+Nits (eggs) are tiny white specks attached to hairs close to the scalp.
 Unlike dandruff or sand, nits can't be shaken off the hair shafts.

 - Itching of the scalp is the main symptom.